Painting in Bihar: Mauryan Era

-While we can be sure of Mauryan proficiency in Painting field based on the descriptions of Megasthenes, unfortunately no proper representative has been found to date.
-Many centuries later, the paintings of the Ajanta Caves, the oldest significant body of Indian painting, show there was a well-developed tradition, which may well stretch back to Mauryan times.
+While it can be assured that there was Mauryan proficiency in painting based on the descriptions of Megasthenes, unfortunately no proper representative has been found to date.
+Many centuries later, the paintings of the Ajanta Caves, the oldest significant body of Indian painting, show that there was a well-developed tradition, which may well stretch back to Mauryan times.

 17th to mid-20th

 Those who practiced this art form were the descendants of the Hindu artisans and painters.
 Facing Ban and persecution from the Mughal Emperor, Aurangzeb, these artisans found refuge, via Murshidabad, in Patna during the late 18th century.
-Though Patna Qualam was an offshoot of the well-known India's Miniature Painting but Unlike Mughal painting, which focused on the royalty and court scenes, flag bearers of Patna Qualam were deeply influenced by daily life of common man.
-The Patna Qualam flourished in Bihar during the early 18th to mid-20th centuries.
-In Patna they came under patronage of local Raja's, Zamindras, aristocracy and often Indophile scions of the early East India and started a unique form of painting which came to be known as the Company painting, or Patna School of Painting.
-Patna School of Painting shared the characteristics of the Bihar painters, but whereas the Mughal style depicted only royalty and court scenes, the Patna artists used painting to display common man's Daily life, livelihood, Rituals, puja's, bazaar scenes.
+Patna Qalaam was an offshoot of the well-known India's miniature painting but unlike Mughal painting, which focused on the royalty and court scenes, flag bearers of Patna Qalaam were deeply influenced by the daily life of common man.
+Patna Qalaam flourished in Bihar during the early 18th to mid-20th centuries.
+In Patna they came under patronage of local Rajas, Zamindras, aristocracy and often Indophile scions of the early East India and started a unique form of painting which came to be known as the Company painting, or Patna School of Painting.
+Patna School of Painting shared the characteristics of the Bihar painters, but whereas the Mughal style depicted only royalty and court scenes, the Patna artists used painting to display the common man's daily life, livelihood, rituals, pujas, bazaar scenes.
 They used the watercolours on paper and on mica.
 The style's subject matter evolved to include scenes of Indian daily life, local rulers, festivals, and ceremonies.
 This school of painting formed the basis for the formation of the College of Arts and Crafts, Patna under the leadership of Shri Radha Mohan.